torstees/MVtest/README.rst

 $ `pip install MVtest`

-If you have proper permission to install packages, this will attempt to download and install all dependencies along with MVtest itself.
+If you have proper permission to install packages, this will attempt to download and install all dependencies along with libGWAS itself.

 Manual Installation
 +++++++++++++++++++